PRESERVE: Prefetching Model Weights and KV-Cache in Distributed LLM Serving: Introduction

 Another significant computational challenge in LLM inference is the large memory footprint of the model weights and KV-cache.
 The total memory size of model weights and KV-cache often exceeds the HBM capacity of a single accelerator.
 Therefore, LLM inference is typically performed on clusters of accelerators ranging from a few up to hundreds of devices.
 During such distributed inference scenarios, the accelerators must share intermediate results with each other between layers using collective communication operations such as \textit{allreduce}.
 During these communication phases, the accelerators mostly remain idle, leading to reduced device utilization.

+To mitigate the communication overhead, prior studies have proposed fusing matmul and allreduce operations to overlap compute and communication \cite{Rashidi21, Hoefler08, Punniyamurthy24, Chang24, WangWei23}, as shown in Figure \ref{fig:preserve-comparison}.
+While these methods might improve the resource utilization by overlapping one GEMM and one consecutive allreduce operations, their effectiveness is limited as they can only fuse two consecutive operations, which is often insufficient to hide the entire communication latency in large inference clusters.
+Moreover, these methods can not be applied to KV cache, because there are many other operations between self-attention and allreduce operations in a typical LLM architecture.
+Finally, operator fusion requires high engineering efforts and expertise in low-level kernel development, which also reduces the practicality of these methods.
+As a result, existing compute-communication overlap methods fail to provide an efficient, effective and comprehensive solution.

-In this paper, we address both of these two major challenges at once.
-We propose prefetching the model weights and KV-cache from off-chip memory to on-chip cache during the communication operations.
-This approach allows the communication operations to be overlapped with the memory read operations for the model weights and KV-cache, hiding the latency of the latter.
+In this paper, we address the communication overhead in distributed LLM inference by exploiting the ever-growing on-chip memory capacity in modern AI accelerators (e.g., NVIDIA GB200: 126 MB of L2 cache~\cite{gb200}, AMD MI300X: 256 MB of L3 cache~\cite{mi300x}, Huawei Ascend 910B: 196 MB of L2 cache~\cite{ascend}).
+We propose prefetching the model weights and KV-cache from off-chip HBM memory to on-chip cache of the AI accelerators during the communication operations to overlap memory reads for the model weights and KV-cache with communication, hiding the latency of the latter.
 Once the communication operations are completed, compute cores access the required data from the on-chip cache, no longer limited by off-chip memory bandwidth.
 As a result, the overall decoding phase of LLM inference is executed faster and more efficiently, reducing end-to-end latency and execution cost.

-Unfortunately, current hardware schedulers and modern ML compilers cannot facilitate the proposed memory-communication overlap due to data dependencies between compute and communication operations in LLM inference.
-To address this issue, other prior studies have proposed fusing compute and communication operations\cite{Hoefler08, WangWei23}.
-However, the effectiveness of these methods is limited as they can only fuse two consecutive operations, which is often insufficient to hide the entire communication latency.
-As a result, existing methods fail to provide an effective and comprehensive solution.